aangelalvarez/X/README.md

 # 'X' Log in / Sign up system

-This is a program in which you can create your own account and then log into it, just like you would do it for your favorite websites
+This is a program in which you can create your own account and then log into it, just like you would do on your favorite websites

 ## Instructions on how to run this project on your computer